cosmos/mainnet/README.md

 Genesis transactions will be collected on Github in this repository and checked for validity by an automated script.

-By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow Cosmonauts that you will be around to bring your validator online at the recommended genesis time of 13 March 2019 23:00 GMT to launch the network.
+By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow Cosmonauts that you will be around to bring your validator online by the recommended genesis time of 13 March 2019 23:00 GMT to launch the network.
+Note that you can start `gaiad` before that time and, assuming you configure it successfully, it will automatically start the peer-to-peer and consensus processes once the genesis timestamp is reached.

 Please keep the following things in mind.